SandraRumer/BC-BOT-repository/README ProhibitedDice.md

 # Prohibited Dice
-Game in development.,
+Game in development...
+Development base ist  R118 for Bondage club.

 A dicing game to get the reward.
-The player are dicing and every round the  loser lose one item
+The player are dicing and every round the  loser lose one item.

 ## Players

 #users commands

+* leave
 * info
 * play
 * start
-* leave
 * watch
+* reward

 user can register using  #play user can request start  #start